 In case you hadn’t guessed, the best word is eclectic.
 The people here are incredibly friendly and hospitable.
 I’ve moved several times and never felt so welcomed.
 It’s just a great mix of southern hospitality and people from all over the country doing interesting things.

-As I mentioned above, one of the comments we got from family & friends is that we would have a hard time fitting in here since we’re not originally from the South.
+One of the comments we got from family & friends is that we would have a hard time fitting in here since we’re not originally from the South.
 But the opposite is true.
 We feel more at home here than anywhere else we’ve lived.
 I credit that to the people of this town.
 It’s just a really unique place.

 The public schools in Franklin and Williamson County are consistently rated the best in the state of Tennessee.
 So you will definitely find a lot of young families like ours here.